Databases A to Z

 World Book Online Reference Center

-World Book Online is a suite of research tools that includes encyclopedia articles, primary source collections, educator tools, student activities, pictures, audio, and video, complemented by current periodicals and related Web sites.
+A suite of research tools that includes encyclopedia articles, primary source collections, educator tools, student activities, pictures, audio, and video, complemented by current periodicals and related websites.

 World History in Context

-Multicultural and global content that moves chronologically over 5,000 years from antiquity to the present and geographically around the globe.
+Multicultural and global content that moves geographically around the globe and chronologically, from antiquity to the present.